embedded-office/canopen-stack/docs/_examples/quickstart.md

   :
 ```

-and add the variables for the runtime values of the clock object as global variables:
+and the corresponding global variables for the runtime values of the clock object as global variables:

 ```c
 uint32_t Obj2100_01_20 = 0;